muzhi1991/obsidian-private-ai/README.md

 * **NativeQA**: Direct conversation with the model, suitable for general question answering.
 * **NoteQA**: Uses the currently open note as context to converse with the model, helping in-depth understanding and expansion of the note content.
-* **VaultQA**: (Coming soon) Cross-note dialogue within the Vault for intelligent summarization and knowledge extraction.
+* **VaultQA**: Cross-note dialogue within the Vault for intelligent summarization and knowledge extraction.

 ## Interface Preview